csommerl/js120/lesson1/lesson1_notes.md

 The benefit of using `this` is that the method definition will work as expected regardless of the variable name.

+- e.g., even if the variable name changes

 #### :information_source: More information on `this`

 - [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) on MDN.